Breast Reconstruction and Breast Revision Surgery in Columbus, OH

 Starting Your Breast Reconstruction Journey in Columbus, OH

-Likewise, you should always ask to see a portfolio of “before and after” pictures showcasing breast reconstructions your surgeon has performed in the past.
+Likewise, you should always ask to see a portfolio of “before and after” pictures showcasing breast reconstructions and revisions your surgeon has performed in the past.
 If you have already had an unsatisfactory experience with another surgeon, Dr. Zochowski can help you.
 He regularly performs breast reconstruction revisions for patients who need corrective work done.

 When you come in for a consultation, Dr. Zochowski and his knowledgeable staff will help you understand and navigate your financial, medical, and aesthetic options.
 Providing comprehensive and compassionate care in a personalized setting is a top priority at Zochowski Plastic and Reconstructive Surgery.
 We strive to establish lasting relationships with our patients.
 If you’re currently undergoing cancer care, or you’ve had a mastectomy in the past, contact Dr. Zochowski to book a consultation in Columbus, Ohio.
 Our practice looks forward to becoming a trusted part of your care team.